alpha is for the

 the next generation

-alpha is building a guidebook for teen girls entering STEM — the honest, practical companion we wish someone had handed us, written with the women you'll hear on the show.
+alpha is creating a guidebook for the next generation: the honest, practical companion we wish someone had handed us, written with the women you'll hear on the show.

 coming soon